Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 catkin_make
 ```
 ## II.
 Run Autonomy DEMO
-There are several autonomous flight tasks that this repo can accomplish and here we show the most typical ones: **navigation**, **exploration**, and **inspection**.
+There are several autonomous flight tasks and here we show the most typical ones: **navigation**, **exploration**, and **inspection**.
 Please note that the default environment and the flight parameters might be different from the demo shown as below.
 Please check [uav_simulator](https://github.com/Zhefan-Xu/uav_simulator) for how to change a simulation environment and [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight) for adjusting flight parameters.

 a.
-Before start, please make sure you are in the ```simulation``` branch of the submodule [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight) for the following demos (please check [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight) for detailed explanations):
+Before getting started, please make sure you are in the ```simulation``` branch of the submodule [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight) for the following demos (please check [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight) for detailed explanations):
 ```
 cd path/to/autonomous_flight
 git branch